OdyOSG/ARTEMIS/README.md

     regStats[,-c(4,7)]

-And resulting graphics, such as a sankey indicating the overall patterns of treatment trajectories can then be constructed.
+And resulting graphics, such as a sankey indicating the overall patterns of treatment trajectories can then be constructed. plotSankey() produces both a saved .png as well as an interactable .html of the created network graph.

 You may need to run webshot::install\_phantomjs() if your system does not already have it installed to utilise the Sankey package.